Coding - Random Walks

 }).T.style.background_gradient(cmap='cividis', axis = 1).set_caption("Eigenvalues of the normalized adjacency matrix")

-Notice that the largest eigenvalue is 1, which is always true for a normalized adjacency matrix.
-The largest eigenvector (the leftmost one) is associated with the stationary distribution of the random walk.
+The largest eigenvalue is always 1 for a normalized adjacency matrix.
+The associated eigenvector gives the stationary distribution.

 t = 5